The Fair Work Commission is an independent and impartial organisation. The Commission may be able to help you by showing you:

 The General Protections Benchbook can also help parties lodging or responding to general protections applications.

-If you need further information or help, please refer to the Enquiries page.
+If you need further information or help, please refer to the Contact us page.